Nervoxx/Manual-Discord-server-snapshot-restore-tool/README.md

 Simple Discord bot for saving and restoring a server structure.

-Originally created for **Wzjy** as a safety backup in case a server gets terminated.
+Originally created as a safety backup in case a server gets terminated.

 ---